InnerSourceCommons/archive.innersourcecommons.org/news/2020-02-19-press-isc-incorporation.md

 Future boards will be elected by the membership on a yearly basis.
 ISC initially is incorporated in the US.
 As the community grows, we anticipate to found sister organizations in the European Union, Latin America, and other parts of the world.

 Membership in the InnerSource Commons foundation is purely merit-based, free of any cost, and restricted to individuals.
 Though there will not be any membership fees, the InnerSource Commons Foundation welcomes sponsor contributions.
-These will become tax deductible in the US once we formally achieve the status of a 501(c)3 public charity.
+These are tax deductible in the US.

 It is easy to get involved, learn about InnerSource and contribute to the InnerSource Commons: Check out [innersourcecommons.org](https://innersourcecommons.org) for more information!